 If your first online course gains a large following, you can attract sponsors who are willing to pay for exposure to your audience.

 Sponsorships can take many forms, such as including a brand mentioned in your lessons, adding their logo to your materials, or hosting a sponsored giveaway.
+Always aim to gather feedback from learners to see how they feel about sponsored content and improve their experience.

 6.6 Promote Paid Courses or Services